LackWiz/Rating-Algorithm/README.md

 Errors might appear from

 1. Trying to re-write to a file that you have open
+2. Having an older version of Python (this was coded using 3.10.2 so anything newer will work)
-2. not have PATH option selected when you installed python, just re-install with that option selected
+3. not have PATH option selected when you installed python, just re-install with that option selected
-3. Not having the required modules (just run *py -m pip install -r requirements.txt* if you havn't before)
+4. Not having the required modules (just run *py -m pip install -r requirements.txt* if you havn't before)
-4. Really Weird Song/Map names
+5. Really Weird Song/Map names
-5. Trying to run Mod charts or Mapping extensions.
+6. Trying to run Mod charts or Mapping extensions.
 These Maps are not supported (yet)